The process of buying a house for the first time can be confusing. I can help. Contact me and I'll make sure you're a empowered buyer.

 The Escrow Holder Won't:

-• Comply with lender's requirements as noted in the escrow agreement
+• Comply with the bank's guidelines as written in the escrow agreement

 • Record deeds and other legal documents as instructed

-• Tell you what's best - the escrow company must stay at a fair, third-party status
+• Tell you what's best - the escrow holder stays a neutral, third-party status

 Mortgage Escrow Account